LiskArchive/mocha-bdd/CONTRIBUTING.md

-# Contributing to lisk-template
+# Contributing to mocha-bdd

 First off, thanks for taking the time to contribute! :raised_hands:

-The following is a set of guidelines for contributing to lisk-template, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
+The following is a set of guidelines for contributing to mocha-bdd, which are hosted in the [LiskHQ Organization](https://github.com/LiskHQ) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents